Mind the trap! Antipatterns, a common type of problem in technical writing

 This collection is compiled from personal and shared experiences as well as from antipatterns from the field of IT that appear directly or similarly in technical communication and its surroundings.
 They are in no particular order.

 This collection does not fulfill any scientific requirements and is rather intended as a guide for practitioners.
-Some of those antipatterns you might use yourself, others you might encounter because others use them.
+You may find that you use some of these patterns yourself; others you will encounter because someone else is applying them.

 You probably came here from my talk at the tcworld conference in Nov 2023.
 Happy to see you here!
 If you have further questions or want to contribute, feel free to contact me!